-A member of the panels of many of the world’s leading arbitral institutions, Mr. Hendel is a member of the task force “Addressing Issues of Corruption in International Arbitration” of the ICC Commission on Arbitration and ADR, a Fellow of the Chartered Institute of Arbitrators, a member of the Executive Council of the European Advisory Board of the International Institute for Conflict Prevention & Resolution (CPR), a member of the Governing Board of the Club Español de Arbitraje and a founding moderator of ITAFOR, the ITA Latin American Arbitration Forum online discussion group.
+A member of the panels of many of the world’s leading arbitral institutions, Mr. Hendel was a member of the task force “Addressing Issues of Corruption in International Arbitration” of the ICC Commission on Arbitration and ADR, and is a Fellow of the Chartered Institute of Arbitrators, a member of the Executive Council of the European Advisory Board of the International Institute for Conflict Prevention & Resolution (CPR), was a founding member of the Governing Board of the Club Español de Arbitraje and a founding moderator of ITAFOR, the ITA Latin American Arbitration Forum online discussion group.

-Recognized as “Most in Demand Arbitrator” in all Chambers & Partners Global Guides since 2009, he has been regularly recognized as a recommended individual in Arbitration, Corporate/M&A, Banking & Finance and related specialties in publications including, Who’s Who Legal and Leaders League.
+Recognized as “Most in Demand Arbitrator” (Band 1) in all Chambers & Partners Global Guides since 2009, he has been regularly recognized as a recommended individual in Arbitration, Corporate/M&A, Banking & Finance and related specialties in publications including, Who’s Who Legal and Leaders League (“Leading”).

 He speaks and writes frequently on legal issues, particularly involving international dispute resolution, mediation and ADR, sports law and international legal practice.

 - Bachelor of Arts, Wesleyan University (Connecticut, USA) 1979, magna cum laude